 Specific restrictions on Deripaska’s ability to control En+.
 Deripaska agreed to a number of binding legal commitments severing his ability to control En+ including, the restriction on entering into any agreement that directly or indirectly provides Deripaska with the ability to exercise a controlling influence over the management or policies of En+ or any entity owned or controlled by En+, including Rusal and ESE.

 Ongoing transparency through extensive and ongoing auditing, certification, and reporting requirements.
 The newly de-listed entities have agreed to provide OFAC with an unprecedented level of transparency into the management and operation of these companies, including (1) submitting periodic certifications to OFAC of ongoing compliance with the agreement; (2) auditing the companies’ engagements with Deripaska to ensure the companies remain independent of his ownership and control; and (3) notifying OFAC of changes in the voting rights and ownership interests in En+.

-OFAC stresses that they will continue to aggressive enforce sanctions on Deripaska as well as all entities in which he owns a 50 percent or greater interest.
-The newly de-listed entities risk re-designation if they fail to abide by the agreed to binding terms.
+OFAC stresses that they will continue to aggressively enforce sanctions on Deripaska as well as all entities in which he owns a 50 percent or greater interest.
+The newly de-listed entities risk re-designation if they fail to abide by the agreed-to binding terms.